layerfMRI/LAYNII/README.md

 # LAYNII
 <img src="https://layerfmri.files.wordpress.com/2018/01/sensory_motor_grid.png" width=350 align="right" />

-This is a package of standalone layer-fMRI C++ programs that depends only on a C++ compiler.
-The main purpose of this package is to provide layer-analysis software that are not (yet) included in the other major MRI analysis software.
+This is a package of standalone layer functional magnetic resonance imaging (layer-fMRI) C++ programs that depends only on a C++ compiler.
+The purpose of this package is to provide layer-analysis software that are not (yet) included in the other major MRI analysis software.

 Most used programs (so far) are:
-- ``LN_GROW_LAYERS`` : To generate layer masks based on CSF and WM border lines.
+- `LN_GROW_LAYERS` : To generate layer masks based on CSF and WM border lines.
+Try `LN2_LAYERS` for our newer equi-distant and equi-volume layering algorithm.
-- ``LN_LAYER_SMOOTH`` : For layer-specific spatial smoothing.
+- `LN_LAYER_SMOOTH` : For layer-specific spatial smoothing.
-- ``LN_BOCO`` : for BOLD correction in VASO.
+- `LN_BOCO` : for BOLD correction in VASO.

 Tutorials on layering, layer-smoothing, columnar analysis are [here in layerfmri blog](https://layerfmri.com/category/code/).